 - Be working for the same employer who assigned your original Certificate of Sponsorship (CoS), and

-- Still be earning an appropriate salary for your particular Tier 2 category, where the salary must be at least the same, or higher, than that shown on your CoS for your previous grant of leave
+- Still be earning an appropriate salary for your particular visa category, where the salary must be at least the same, or higher, than that shown on your CoS for your previous grant of leave

-For applicants that have previously been granted leave under a Tier 2 category, you will not need to prove the maintenance or English language requirement where evidence of this has already been provided to the UK Home Office.
+For applicants that have previously been granted leave under the Skilled Worker category, you will not need to prove the maintenance or English language requirement where evidence of this has already been provided to the UK Home Office.
 You will, however, need to be issued with a new CoS by your UK sponsor.

 Can I apply from within the UK?

 If your circumstances have changed since the last grant of leave, you may be eligible to switch to a different type of visa from within the UK.
-This could be, for example, where you came to the UK as a student and have subsequently secured a skilled job offer from a UK Tier 2 sponsor.
+This could be, for example, where you came to the UK as a student and have subsequently secured a skilled job offer from a Skilled Worker sponsor.